Generic Name: ozanimod (capsules)

-- Keep Zeposia and all medicines out of the reach of children.
+- Keep all medicines out of the reach of children and pets.

 General information about the safe and effective use of Zeposia.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not take Zeposia for conditions for which it was not prescribed.
-Do not give Zeposia to other people, even if they have the same symptoms you have.
+Do not take this medicine for conditions for which it was not prescribed.
+Do not give it to other people, even if they have the same symptoms you have.
 It may harm them.
-You can ask your healthcare provider or pharmacist for information about Zeposia that is written for health professionals.
+You can ask your healthcare provider or pharmacist for information that is written for health professionals.

 What are the ingredients in Zeposia?

 Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, and microcrystalline cellulose.